 - Pineapple – Containing the enzyme bromelain, it is thought to help soften your cervix – eating large amounts will probably stimulate your stomach (again with the cramps), which could also help to get things going

 - Castor oil – Thought to act like a laxative, thereby kick-starting labour, although it make just make you sick and give you diarrhoea – however, it’s not recommended nowadays (don’t listen to your MIL when she says to take few spoonfuls)

-Truth: Whilst each one has it’s own qualities you can’t say for certain that you wouldn’t have gone into labour naturally anyway without the need of these foods
+Truth: Whilst each one has its own qualities you can’t say for certain that you wouldn’t have gone into labour naturally anyway without the need for these foods

 In Victorian times it was the custom when visiting the new baby for the first time, to place a silver coin in its hand.
 It is thought to bring the baby good luck and prosperity and comes from the saying born with a silver spoon in your mouth.
 Silver spoons were expensive so was replaced by a silver coin.

 Truth: The Royal Mint always release a new silver coin to commemorate the birth of a new Royal baby and silver coins are often given as personalised christening gifts.